28 things to do in Montreal this weekend: August 23 to 30 | Listed

-26 things to do in Montreal this week: August 23 to 30
+30 things to do in Montreal this weekend: August 27 to 29

-It’ll be September in a little over a week, and there are still so many summer memories left to be made.
+It’s officially the last weekend of August, and you owe it to yourself to make it a good one.

 - See also:

-Just be sure to keep cool as temperatures are expected to reach feels like highs of 40ºC.
+And as the heatwave finally cools down, you’ll be relieved to finally feel comfortable outside again.

-Hot days for hot events.
-Here’s what’s worth keeping on your Montreal radar from August 23 to 30.
+Here’s what’s worth keeping on your Montreal radar from August 27 to 29.

 La Ronde